oroinc/documentation/backend/architecture/customization/index.rst

 Customize the Source Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to existing extensions, you can create your own customization of the Oro application source code and either use it internally or publish it to the Oro marketplace, if necessary.
+In addition to existing extensions, you can create your own customization of the Oro application source code and either use it internally or publish it to the Oro Extensions Store, if necessary.

-.. hint:: For more information on how to install extensions from the Oro Marketplace, see the :ref:`Installing and extension <cookbook-extensions-composer>` guide.
+.. hint:: For more information on how to install extensions from the Oro Extensions Store, see the :ref:`Installing and extension <cookbook-extensions-composer>` guide.

 .. warning:: Customization may apply to the application only and should be created in a custom bundle in the src folder of your Oro application.
 Do not customize packages, Oro and Symfony bundles, and components to avoid difficulties when upgrading the customized system.